-The most heinous human rights violations occur under a veil of chaos, misinformation, and denial.
-Human rights investigations require the development and improvement of investigative tools to document, memorialize, expose, and hold accountable those responsible for violations.
-PA is one of these tools, instrumental in the context of massive, systematic, widespread, or simply recurring violations.
-Furthermore, PA informs evidence-based advocacy and policy interventions that can contribute to the prevention of future human rights violations and promote justice and accountability.
+The most heinous human rights violations occur under a veil of chaos, misinformation and denial.
+Human rights investigation requires to develop and improve investigative tools to document, memorialize, expose and hold accountable those responsible for violations.
+PA is one of these tools, especially useful in the context of massive, systematic, widespread or simply recurring violations.
+Further, PA informs evidence-based advocacy and policy interventions that can contribute to the prevention of future human rights violations and the promotion of justice and accountability.

-Conducting PA, the human rights researcher draws analytical comparisons and composes clusters of interrelating elements extracted from relevant events.
-This operation enables an overview of how the data around human rights violations relate to each other, allowing us to understand the sense in which violations are not isolated incidents or exceptions.19 Using PA for human rights investigations, we seek to move from the question of what happened in a specific event? to the question of is there a common feature that allows us to depict the form in which a series of events are correlated and the structures this reveals?
+Conducting PA the human rights researcher draws analytical comparisons and composes clusters of interrelating elements extracted from relevant events.
+This operation enables an overview of how the data around human rights violations relate to each other, allowing us to understand the sense in which violations are not isolated incidents or exceptions1.
+Using PA for human rights investigations, we seek to move from the question of what happened in a specific event? to the question of is there a common feature that allows us to depict the form in which a series of events are correlated and the structures this reveals?

-The systemic nature of violations requires a research strategy that allows us to integrate multiple data sources to produce sound interconnections and further knowledge about scenarios of violence.
+The systemic nature of violations requires a research strategy allowing us to integrate multiple data to produce sound interconnections and further knowledge about scenarios of violence.
 Different violations, especially in the context of protracted conflicts, condense multiple connections and correlations.
-PA is about discovering/uncovering "a framework of meaning"20 of widespread violence focusing on non-random correlations.
-This does not entail depicting identical violations, but instead involves grouping similar elements of the violations under scrutiny, allowing the observer to detect that they exceed a random realm.
+PA is about discovering/uncovering "a framework of meaning"2 of widespread violence focusing on non-random correlations.
+This does not entail depicting identical violations, rather involves grouping similar elements of the violations under scrutiny allowing the observer to detect that they exceed a random realm.

 PA is a research tool applicable to social phenomena based on constructing analytical relationships that can draw on large datasets.
 PA aims at moving from an episodic description to an analytical one to generate knowledge through the interrelation of data.
-"The value of data explodes when it is integrated."21.
-PA is the opposite of a case-by-case analysis focusing on units of analysis isolated from each other22.
+"The value of data explodes when it is integrated"3.
+PA is the opposite to a case-by-case analysis focusing on units of analysis isolated from each other4.
 A lot of research on human rights, especially those from the criminal system, focuses on specific cases omitting information about the way in which data of widespread violations tells us a lot about what happened.
 PA analysis is about looking at the information differently.